GeoscienceAustralia/galileoQC/docs/source/starting.md

 - &nbsp; Filebrowser
 - &nbsp; Matplotlib(version 3.6.2)

 In addition to the above packages, two customised scripts called `graphics.py` and `colors.py` can be downloaded from [here](https://github.com/jobar8/graphics).
-These packages shoud be placed in `site_packages` available in your python environment.
+These packages should be placed in `site_packages` available in your python environment.

 Also make sure that you have all the following packages as well - if anything missing: